dev-hafiz/react_router_latest_version/README.md

 - Route
 - Components
 - Hooks
-- Fetch Uitilities
+- Fetch Utilities
-- Uitilities
+- Utilities

 These are the remarkable features that highly represent the unique thinking of the community.